AWS announces preview of AWS Interconnect - multicloud

 Check your source or target database configuration

-In your source or target database, confirm that your configuration includes the following:
+In your source or target database, confirm that your configuration includes the following rules:

-- An Inbound Rule for the IP address of the replication instance or the Classless Inter-Domain Routing (CIDR) of the subnet group of the replication instance.
+- An Inbound Rule for the IP address of the replication instance or the CIDR block of the subnet group of the replication instance.
 The Inbound Rule must include the port of the source or target database in the security group.
-Security groups are stateful, so you don't need to modify the Outbound Rule from the default.
+Security groups are stateful, so you can keep the default Outbound Rule.

-Note: To find the IP addresses and CIDRs, see the Determine the IP addresses and CIDR of a subnet group section. - An Inbound Rule for the IP address of the replication instance or the CIDR of the subnet group of the replication instance.
+- An Inbound Rule for the IP address of the replication instance or the CIDR block of the subnet group of the replication instance.
 The Inbound Rule must include the port of the source or target database in the network ACL.
-Confirm that there is no explicit deny rule for the IP address and port allowed.
+Confirm that there's no explicit deny rule for the IP address and port.

-Determine the IP addresses and CIDR of a subnet group
+Determine the IP addresses and CIDR block of a subnet group

 AWS DMS console